DavidSchirduan/DavidSchirduan.github.io/_posts/2021-06-28-LCCReturnsRIPE.md

 Please welcome **Steven Bramlet**, our new head writer for Lowcountry Crawl.
 He's got a clear vision for the future of the zine.
 He and our editor, Stacie, have been hard at work re-vamping this first edition.

-We're also partnering with a local consultant, Erica Veal, to ensure we're properly representing the people of this period.
+We're partnering with a local consultant, Erica Veal, to ensure we're properly representing the people of this period.
 [Akelah of Salt and Sage](https://www.saltandsagebooks.com/) also returns to help us out.

 Steven uses Johnny's original foundation as a jumping off point to make something new and fresh.
-We call this new book: Lowcountry Crawl 1.5.
-It's more than a re-print, but not quite a sequel.
+We call this new book: Lowcountry Crawl 1.5

-**Lowcountry Crawl 1.5 will include:**
+It's more than a re-print, but not quite a sequel. **Lowcountry Crawl 1.5 will include:**
  - Everything from the original LCC
  - A dozen pages of new content
  - Two new adventures